appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 ![Flame Graph generated from Performance Profiling Data](./resources/nodecloud/flameGraph.png)*Flame Graph generated from Performance Profiling Data*

-4. Click on the "**Hamburger Menu**"(the three horizontal lines in the top left hand corner" and select **Disable Profiling**
+4. Click on the "**Hamburger Menu**"(the three horizontal lines in the top left hand corner) and select **Disable Profiling**

 As well as providing performance monitoring and profiling, you can also trigger Heap Dumps and [Node Reports](https://github.com/nodejs/node-report) through the menu, and see an overview of your application in the Summary tab.

 5. Finally, stop the continuous `run` environment by either:

-* Using **Ctrl-C** in the terminal window where appsody run is executing
+* Using **Ctrl-C** in the terminal window where `appsody run` is executing

 * Running `appsody stop` from the project directory

 ### Debugging your application

-Appsody's debug command provides the same continuous development environment that you get with the run environment.
+Appsody's `debug` command provides the same continuous development environment that you get with the run environment.
 In addition, the application runs in debug and provides the correct configuration to enable remote access from a local debugger.

 The following steps show you how that works for your application: